 Q: How do I withdraw from a class?

 A: You can drop online through PiratesNet until April 4, 2020.
 Students are encouraged to speak with their instructor about dropping the course.
 Your instructor can also drop you with an EW at the end of the Spring term.

 Q: Will I receive a refund?

-A: To receive a refund, please submit an "Online Refund Request Form", available on PiratesNet.
-If you receive a California College Promise Grant (fee waiver) or other type of waiver, you wil not receive a refund.
+A: If you dropped between March 4, 2020 - April 4, 2020, you are eligible for a refund.
+To receive a refund, please submit an "Online Refund Request Form", available on PiratesNet.
+If you receive a California College Promise Grant (fee waiver) or other type of waiver, you will not receive a refund.

 Q: How long will it take to receive my refund?

 A: Refunds will take 4-6 weeks to process.